 Now, that’s for an artifact with a fixed main stat.
 Now imagine how much longer it would take to farm a perfect goblet: scale the number of days by 11, and you’ll have your answer (hint: it’s over 12 years of continuous grinding).

 But Wait, It Gets Worse

-One of the reasons that a lot of folks argue that you shouldn’t bother trying to find the perfect artifact is not just because it’s nearly impossible; it’s possibly a complete waste of time.
+One of the reasons that a lot of folks argue that you shouldn’t bother trying to find the perfect artifact is not just because it’s nearly impossible; it’s possibly a complete waste of time (like trying to solo climb in Overwatch).
 See, once you have the artifact with the stats you want, you can’t guarantee that it will scale as expected when you level it.